 Want to learn how to make the best rack of ribs using top-notch Ibérico pork?
 Find out how.

-The Secret for the Perfect Ribs
+The Secret to Making the Best Pork Ribs

 Depending on the rib cut you selected, some butchers will go ahead and remove this membrane for you.
 But it's important to double check.
 If you find that the membrane has not been removed, slide a knife underneath it and use your fingers to gently pull it away.
-It may be slippery to hold onto the membrane.
-In that case, use a kitchen towel to hold the membrane as you remove it.
+If it's slipper and hard to grip, use a kitchen towel to hold the membrane as you remove it.

 - Spice rub